 As mentioned above intermixing plants and flowers can attract an abundance of their natural enemies or beneficial insects for biological control.

 - Pest control without harming the plant

 - Cheap and cost effective when done with commonly available items.

 For example, using Nasturtiums as companion plants to “protect” tomatoes and gooseberries.
-Zinnias, Bee balm and Pineapple Sage attracts predators like hummingbirds, flies and wasps that eat whiteflies.
+Zinnias, Bee balm and Pineapple Sage attracts predators like hummingbirds, flies, encarsia formosa and parasitic wasps that eat whiteflies.

 Using Insecticides For Whitefly Control

 The use of chemical insecticides initially controlled the pest well.
 However, over time these sucking pests developed a resistance to some pesticides.
 Plus the use of synthetic chemicals is regarded as unfriendly with associated negative environmental effects.